Patrick Wilson: Charity work

 In May 2012, the band VanWilson (consisting of Wilson on vocals and drums and his brothers on guitar and vocals) performed a benefit concert for Southeastern Guide Dogs' Paws For Patriots program in St. Petersburg, Florida.
 They raised $30,000 for the program and were honored by the organization by having puppies named after them.
 The brothers have also performed benefit concerts for All Children's Hospital and the St. Petersburg Free Clinic.

 Personal life

 Wilson married Polish-American actress and fellow Carnegie Mellon alumna Dagmara Domińczyk in 2005.
 They have two sons, born in 2006 and 2009, and reside in Montclair, New Jersey.
-Patrick’s youngest son Kassian has appeared in a few films, including Prodigal Son as Young Malcolm, and a cameo in Insidious: The Red Door.
+Patrick's younger son Kassian has appeared in a few films, including Prodigal Son as Young Malcolm, and a cameo in Insidious: The Red Door.
 His sister-in-law is actress Marika Domińczyk, who is married to actor and director Scott Foley.

 In April 2012, Wilson gave the keynote address for his alma mater, Carnegie Mellon University, in which he spoke of his memories from childhood and through his career.